Would you like to help run our party?

 Elected Committee Members

-The Welsh Party Board – There are five places available.
+The Welsh Party Board – There are five places in total.
 The Board is responsible for the Party’s strategic direction and having an overview of all the Party’s activities.

-The Campaigns and Communications Committee – There are five places available.
+The Campaigns and Communications Committee – There are five places in total.
 The committee is responsible for the Party’s campaigning activities and communicating the Party’s messages, including the Party’s presence at events of national importance and selecting candidates.

-The Policy Development Committee – There are five places available.
+The Policy Development Committee – There are five places in total.
 The committee develops the Party’s policies on all matters devolved to the National Assembly for Wales and prepares the Party’s election manifestos.

-The Membership Development Committee – There are five places available.
+The Membership Development Committee – There are five places in total.
 The committee is responsible for increasing opportunities for members to engage with the Party, upskilling members and internal communications.

-The Finance and Resources Committee – There are three places available.
+The Finance and Resources Committee – There are three places in total.
 The committee drafts the Party’s annual budget and manages the Party’s finances and other resources throughout the year.

-The Conference Committee – There are four places available.
+The Conference Committee – There are four places in total.
 The committee is responsible for organising conferences including setting the agenda.

-The Constitutional Affairs Committee – There are three places available.
+The Constitutional Affairs Committee – There are three places in total.
 The committee is responsible for reviewing, proposing changes to and maintaining the Party’s constitution, including the governance structure.

 The Welsh Representative to the Federal Board - It is important that the Welsh Party maintains good, regular contact with the Federal Party through a representative on the Federal Board.
 The Federal Board's primary role is to provide a strategic direction for the Party, using the Leader's strategy as a base and scrutinising this where required.
 The Federal Board meets 6-8 times a year, in Westminster, normally on a weekday evening.
 Travel and accommodation expenses can be claimed.